Graphight/Graphight.github.io/pages/about.md

 # About

+I am at my happiest when learning new things and deep diving into random topics with passionate individuals.
+I love problem solving and the challenge of breaking down complex topics into digestable chunks, naturaly, mentoring has been something that I have enjoyed picking up over the past few years, taking on interns for Ströer each summer and mentoring early career individuals outside of work.
+In my limited spare time I enjoy finding and completing all the escape rooms we can with my wife, hiking, playing and attempting to create video games, travelling, and consuming.

 ## Career

 I am a Data Scientist currently working for Ströer Labs NZ, the development house for Ströer GmbH, a major online advertising platform in the German market.
 While the wider company is large, the Christchurch office is small and nimble, closer to a tech start-up.
 I have been very lucky to have had a lot of freedom in my role, gaining exposure to and learning many parts of the Data spectrum; from Data Engineering, through Analytics and Modelling, to modern subfields like Machine Learning Operations.
 Other parts of this role have included recruitment, third party business assessment and collaboration, and attending conferences.

 Before Ströer I worked for Foodstuffs South Island Ltd at their Christchurch based distribution centre, filling various roles such as forklift driver, supervisor, data analyst, and automation engineer.
 I was able to help improve operational efficiency enough for the warehouse to get international recognition, kickstarting my interest software and data driven processes.

 ## Academia